nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 consolel.log(helloWorld());
 ```

 :exclamation: Node.js does not currently support this syntax yet.
-Starting with Node.js version 8.5.0 support is available behind an [experimental flag]()
+Starting with Node.js version 8.5.0 support is available behind an [experimental flag](http://2ality.com/2017/09/native-esm-node.html).
+ES modules will available by default in Node.js 10.

 ### 2.3.0 - ECMAScript 6 block scope with let/const